agsb/jelly/documents/CircuitDesign.md

 ### Control Devices

-The FSM eeprom gives C0-C3 and T0-T3 for control lines.
+The FSM eeprom gives M0-M3 and T0-T3 for control lines.

-In the list of combinations used to control lines, state of devices and operations, the high nibble T0-T3, vary from 0x1 to 0xE, leaving 0x0 to do nothing and 0xF for select some extra states.
+In the list of combinations used to control lines, state of devices and operations, the high nibble T0-T3, vary from 0x1 to 0xD, leaving 0x0 to do nothing, and 0xE-0xF for select some extra states.

 Those extra states with some glue logics make needs just one eeprom as finite state machine.

-Combining low nibble C0-C3 and high nibble T0-T3 as:
+Combining low nibble M0-M3 and high nibble T0-T3 as:

 #### Table 3, Signals and states
 | signal | combines | gives |